MatiasFrank/scalgoproto/doc/compatibility.md

 * Do **not** toggle the flag *inplace* on any member.
 * Do **not** change the *magic* on a table.

-When making a breaking change to a table it is advised to change its *magic* number to error out early with a reasonable exception, when reading a new message with an old schema or vice versa.
+When making a breaking change to a table it is advised to change its *magic* number to error out early with a reasonable exception when reading a new message with an old schema or vice versa.